 No matter which alcohol addiction treatment center is chosen, alcohol addiction treatment centers are completely confidential.
 While some patients expect to have a room to themselves, most centers require them to have a roommate.
 Having a roommate aids in the prevention of isolation during the length of their alcohol addiction treatment.

 Occurring in periods of 30, 60 and 90 days, the duration of alcohol addiction rehabilitation treatments are determined based on the severity of the addiction.
 The longer periods, though reserved for the worst level of addiction, can be pursued by anyone who wants the added benefits.
-These longer stints increase the amount of time patients are in a controlled environment free from temptation and provide them with more time to work through their behavioral issues that led to alcoholism in the first place.
+These longer stints increase the number of time patients are in a controlled environment free from temptation and provide them with more time to work through their behavioral issues that led to alcoholism in the first place.

 Upon check-in, the patient usually undergoes a psychological and medical examination where all questions must be answered honestly about both their alcohol and drug use.
 This gives the alcohol addiction treatment center a means to construct a program specifically for the patient’s needs.
 Next comes the detox process.
 The patient may be given medication (benzodiazepines such as Librium, Valium or Serax) to lessen the side effects of withdrawal from alcohol, provided healthy meals and allowed a lot of rest to make the withdrawal period as smooth and harmless as possible.